Browse available materials for your project.

 We’ve divided all the optical materials into material categories.
 Each material within a category, although similar to the others, will have its own optical properties, pricing, and availability.

-Material Data Sheets
+Optical Substrate Data Sheets

 Based on customer demand, we offer custom optical components made from the following substrate materials.